Skip to main content

 email Email

-Head of Construction Australasia
+Regional Construction Leader, Australasia

 Iain leads our Australasian Construction team servicing all facets of the industry, managing global insurance programs for large international contractors, principals and financiers.